 The FAST Act included language in 23 U.S.C.
-201(c)(6)(C) that called for the collection of data on the obligation and expenditure of TTP funds.
+201(c)(6)(C) that called for the collection of data on the obligation and expenditure of TTP funds and the development of an annual report for the Secretary of Transportation and the Secretary of the Interior.
 Specifically, the language states: